paolominhas/audio-sample-cleaner/README.md

 - An inverse FFT is applied to get a wave made up only of the main frequencies
 - The sound is played

-This code was originally for a university course but is now spiced up with some more interesting features.
+This code was originally for a university course but has been altered since.
+The final code here is therefore independent to the original project.